cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 pressure as a normal state of operation to ensure there is always a buffer for immediate allocation.

-**zram-only removes disk swap I/O, but it can shift pressure onto the page cache.
+**Using only zram removes disk swap I/O, but it instead simply serves to shift pressure on to the page cache.
 Under memory pressure, more file cache may be dropped (leading to rereads) or written back (if dirty).
 With disk-backed swap (or zswap), the system can often evict cold anonymous pages instead, which may reduce cache churn, and thus reduce I/O. That means that zram can actually _increase_ total disk I/O if not well managed.**

-So how can that be?
-Well, memory in most cases on both servers and desktop is dominated by two types of pages.
+Memory in most cases on both servers and desktops is dominated by two types of pages.
 One is anonymous pages, like your program heap and stack data.
 The other is file pages, that is, the disk cache.
 If you use zram without a physical backing device, you effectively lock all anonymous data